We explain how and why we use personal data to carry out our market oversight functions.

 We also use personal data for law enforcement purposes under Section 35(2)(b) of the DPA 2018 (it is based on law and is necessary for the performance of a task carried out by us for that lawful purpose) and, to the extent that we use any sensitive personal data, under Section 35(5) (it is strictly necessary for law enforcement, it meets a condition set out in Schedule 8 of the DPA 2018 and we have an appropriate policy in place for such use.).

-When personal data is transferred outside the EU by us for market oversight purposes
+When personal data is transferred outside the UK and the EU by us for market oversight purposes

 Given the international nature of our market oversight work, where necessary and appropriate we share personal data with third parties, most commonly regulators and law enforcement agencies, outside the EU.
-We will only transfer personal data outside the EU if permitted by the GDPR or DPA 2018.
+We will only transfer personal data outside the EU if permitted by the UK GDPR or DPA 2018.
 We have robust processes to ensure that appropriate safeguards are in place to protect any personal data included in such transfers.
 The FCA is a signatory to several administrative arrangements for the transfer of personal data from the FCA to non-EEA regulators.
 These arrangements act as an appropriate safeguard when the FCA shares personal data with non-EEA regulators that have signed these arrangements.
 View the full text of these administrative arrangements.

 Learn about your rights